philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 }
 ```

-If we take another look at the Performance tab with this change and zoom toward the end, we’ll see that our analytics are now sent after all rendering work has completed, and so the total work in our app is perfectly scheduled:
+If we take another look at the Performance tab with this change and zoom toward the end, we’ll see that our analytics are now sent after all rendering work has completed, and so all the tasks in our app are perfectly scheduled:

 ![Screenshot of Chrome DevTools that show that React breaks the rendering work down into small chunks.
 Analytics are sent at the end after all rendering work has completed.](devtools-normal-and-low.png)